alexconst/alexconst.github.io/_drafts/ansible.md

    {{ hostvars[host]['ansible_eth0']['ipv4']['address'] }}
 {% endfor %}
 ```
 Note: when using `hostvars` with Vagrant things can get a bit tricky.
 For it to work properly you need to have persistent fact caching enabled.
-To do this:
-Install redis and bindings:
+To do this install redis and the python bindings:
 ```bash
 apt-get install -y redis-server python-redis
 ```
-Configure the use of redis in `ansible.cfg`:
+And configure the use of redis in `ansible.cfg`:
 ```ini
 gathering = smart
 fact_caching = redis